garyxuehong/js-tutorial/posts/2016-07-13-es6-be-concise-and-lazy.markdown

+class: center, middle

+ES6: Be concise and lazy

 ---

-layout: post
-title:  "ES6: Be concise and lazy"
-date:   2016-07-13 09:18:37 +1000
-categories: es6 tutorial
+# ES6 add some syntax sugar to make our live easier, and we should grab it

 ---

-notes: This is part of the series [Dive in ES6](./dive-in-es6.html)

-# ES6 add some syntax sugar to make our live easier, and we should grab it

-## String interpolation
+# String interpolation

 How many times did you wrote this?